Car Crash Lawyers Assisting Residents of California

 It may be harder for cars to come to a complete stop once they start speeding.
 Speeding makes it more likely that a driver will get into an accident.
 If you are hit by a speeding driver and suffer injuries, you should call the police to the scene.
 It may be helpful if the officer cites the other driver for a speeding violation.
 You may be able to use the citation to build a case for negligence per se, or negligence as a matter of law.
 This applies when a defendant’s violation of a safety law or regulation causes injuries to the type of person whom the safety law or regulation was designed to protect.
 It may be helpful to a plaintiff to be able to use negligence per se because when used successfully, this theory shifts the focus of the case from liability to the extent of the damages.

 As a lawyer who formerly worked in the insurance industry and as a police officer, our principal, Travis G. Black, understands how insurance adjustors think about speeding accidents and which issues are likely to come up in your case.
-If you have been injured in a crash, you should consult our Sacramento lawyers.
+If you have been injured in a crash, you should consult a Folsom car accident lawyer.
 We provide experienced legal representation to victims from our Folsom office.
-To obtain a free consultation with a motor vehicle collision lawyer, contact us online or call Travis G. Black & Associates at 916-962-2896.
+To obtain a free consultation with a Folsom car accident attorney, contact us online or call Travis G. Black & Associates at 916-962-2896.